intergiro/developer-portal/docs/merchant/verification/create.md

   }
 }
 ```
-Example of the details of the verification response with type method.
+Example of the `details` in the verification response with type method.

 Stringify the json including the threeDSServerTransID and a Requestor callback URL.
 The callback URL has to match the target field that you specify in the verification creatable.
-Then base Base-64-URL encode the data and add it to the input field `threeDSMethodData`.
+Then Base-64-URL encode the data and add it to the input field `threeDSMethodData`.

 ``` JSON
 {